 Mac Laptop Pros and Cons

-Apple has three laptop lines: the MacBook, the MacBook Air, and the MacBook Pro.
-The MacBook comes in a 12″ model, the MacBook Air in a 13″ model, and the MacBook Pro is available in 13″ and 15″.
+Apple has two laptop lines: the MacBook Air and the MacBook Pro.
+The MacBook Air comes in a 13″ model, and the MacBook Pro is available in 13″ and 16″.

 Storage and RAM

 Apple makes a lot of money on its “build-to-order” models where you add storage and RAM to your Mac.
 For example, if you buy the 21.5″ retina iMac, with 8 GB RAM, its base price is $1299.
 If you want to add another 8 GB RAM to it, that’s a whopping $200 more.
-To move from the pokey 5400 rpm hard drive to a 256 GB SSD, that too is $200.
-You can nearly double the price of this model with upgrades: add a faster processor, go to 16 GB RAM and 512 GB flash storage for the cost of $2199.
+To add a slightly faster processor, that’s another $300.
+You can nearly double the price of this model with upgrades: add a faster processor, go to 32 GB RAM and 1 TB flash storage for the cost of $2599.

 Think wisely about how much money you’re going to put into extras.
-Additional storage may be tempting, but at a cost: if you want 1 TB SSD in a 13″ MacBook Pro, count an additional $800.
+Additional storage may be tempting, but at a cost: if you want a 2 TB SSD in a 13″ MacBook Air or MacBook Pro, count an additional $800.
+(To be fair, a couple of years ago, 1 TB cost the same price.)

 As for storage, one rule of thumb is to look at your computer today and see how much you use, then double that amount.
 Because over the lifespan of the computer, your apps will get larger, you’ll have more photos, more music and more videos.
 However, if you have a very large music or video library, you may not need to pay for extra storage; with a desktop Mac, you can use an external hard drive.
 (See this article for more on choosing the right type of drive.)